Naqij/hangman/README.md

 There are no unfixed bugs.

-# Languages and Websites used
+# Language

-## Language that I have used
+Language that I have used for this project is:
 * [Python](https://www.python.org/ "Python")

 ## Tools
 * [Gitpod](https://www.gitpod.io/ "Gitpod")

+# Testing

 ## Validation